Performing a cultural Ethiopian Coffee Ceremony

 While all these process of the Ethiopian Coffee Ceremony is going on, participants enjoy chatting.
 With full attention, they talk about what is new, finding out how things went, and what to do.
 Different topics are raised during the traditional Ethiopian coffee ceremony.
 Cultural matters, family issues, politics, society, daily matters, are the common.

 The most important topic on coffee ceremony of Ethiopia is personal issues.
-Examples are health, family, farming, business, and following up on what they discussed before.
+Examples are health, family, farming,

 After grinding the roasted coffee, and boiling the water in the vessel, the hot water is poured into the Jebena – the typical traditional Ethiopian clay coffee pot.
 Adding enough coffee powder, the coffee brewing continues with boiling the hot water in the Jebena.